Our Staff Biographies & Classes

 This class is for beginners and those who have focused on the inner dimensions of the Torah and want to fill the gaps in their basic Torah knowledge.
 In Basic Jewish Concepts, we will systematically cover the foundation of the Torah, including Torah Hebrew terminology, reviewing the Tanach, The Written Torah (Bible); the development and structure of Torah She’Ba’al Peh – (Oral Law); Emunah (Jewish Faith); major Torah personalities who contributed to biblical, medieval and modern History; summarizing the Jewish holidays and more.
 Whereas Basic Jewish Concepts is not exclusively for conversion students, the topics have been gleaned from the Rabbis’ questions at the final Beit Din for conversion.
 The class is interactive, each week students are given an assignment to present to the class.

-Herbal Workshop, Torah & Healing
+Torah & Herbology

 The Herbal Workshop integrates vast information of the ancient wisdom of our Torah about plants, herbology, nutrition and health with traditional folk medicine and medical research.
 The course delves into textual Torah sources on herbs and healing, as well as general knowledge of the use of herbs.
 When the blessed rain begins to fall, the healing herbs will pop up ready to be picked for B’erot Bat Ayin Herbal Formula for Colds, Cough and Flu.
 A comprehensive source sheet in Hebrew/English accompanies the textual study of each of the classes integrating, Bible texts, Midrash, chassidism kabbalah, folk medicine and medical research.